TotalChris/ProjectVoyager/README.md

 # Project Voyager
 A new and universal file manager built for the way you work.

+I am in the process of wrapping up basic file movement functions. (cut, copy, paste) This should be done soon. therefore, Voyager is not a fully-featured or official file "manager" as of yet.
+I work and go to high school right now so this is basically my personal project.
+I hope you can understand 😁

 * Feedback: siftdevelopment@gmail.com
 * Telegram: [t.me/ProjectVoyager](t.me/ProjectVoyager])
 * Donate: [paypal.me/siftware](paypal.me/siftware)